parcharidism/DYPA_Sea_Pollution/README.md

+## Project Overview

+This application focuses on mapping marine pollution in the Thermaikos Gulf, specifically in the area in front of Thessaloniki.
+It utilizes open data from the Port of Thessaloniki Authority (Ο.Λ.Θ.), based on measurements taken at the piers and outside the port basin near the central breakwater.
+Pollution is visualized through a heatmap, where higher pollution levels are displayed with more intense color.
+Two different formulas are used to calculate pollution scores based on measurements of physicochemical parameters.
+Each score falls into one of three categories: Low, Moderate, or High, as determined by bibliographic research.

+The added value of the application lies in the fact that it does not merely display raw data, but processes it to draw conclusions about pollution levels.
+Additionally, the user can select up to four measurement dates to compare results over time, displayed simultaneously on the map using a slider.

 # Environmental Pollution Scoring Platform

 This project runs on a minimal Ubuntu headless server and provides a web interface for visualizing marine pollution scores based on metal concentration thresholds.
 It combines three Docker containers: WordPress, MySQL, and a custom Java-based processing service.